 The Council adopted a fifth level, denoted Level 0, for situations in which there is no information available about the geographic extent of a particular managed species' life stage.
 The existing level of data for individual MUS in each fishery are presented in tables per fishery.
-Each fishery section also includes the description of EFH, the method used to assess the value of the habitat to the species, description of data sources used if there was analysis, and description of method for analysis.
-A section summarizing the annual review that was performed follows.
+Each fishery section also includes the description of EFH method used to assess the value of the habitat to the species, description of data sources used if there was analysis; and description of method for analysis.

-2.5.1.4 Precious Corals
+2.6.4.1 Precious Corals